EmmaJohnsonBarth/TeamAgreement/README.md

 **How will you communicate that it’s time to merge?**

-Verbally, over slack if someone is remote
+Verbally, over slack if someone is remote.